Notice to CFCM Candidates:

 What is the CFCM?

-A Certified Federal Contracts Manager (CFCM) certification validates your education, training, experience, and your knowledge of the Federal Acquisition Regulation.
+A Certified Federal Contracts Manager (CFCM) certification validates your education, training, experience, and knowledge of the Federal Acquisition Regulation.

 Who takes the certification exam?